SamuelIVX/TelecomPredictionMLModel/README.md

-# Telecommunications Machine Learning Model
+# Telecommunications Prediction ML Model

-This is my final project for the Data Science Fellowship, provided by America On Tech.
+This is my final project for the America On Tech Data Science Fellowship.
-This is a machine learning model based on predicting customer cancellations, built by me and my team.
+My team and I developed a machine learning model to predict customer cancellations as part of this project.